David-Byrne/SADD/docs/report/results.md

 ![avg_tweet_count_by_hour](images/avg_tweet_count_by_hour.png)
 #### Figure X: The median number of Tweets per hour of the day.

 I used the median number of Tweets as I felt using a mean average would result in outliers from large news stories distorting the true Tweet pattern.
 The graph looks quite like what you would expect.
 It's at its lowest at about 5 a.m., when most people would be asleep.
 It then climbs steadily from 6 a.m. until 10 a.m. when it plateaus.
 This corresponds to most of the population waking up and getting ready in the morning.
-The Tweet levels stay quite steady until after 4 p.m..
+The Tweet levels stay quite steady until after 4 p.m.
 There is a small spike at 5 p.m. which matches people finishing work and perhaps catching up on the day's activity on Twitter.
 It slumps a little from 6 p.m. until 8 p.m. which is when people would likely be getting dinner.
-There's then a larger spike in activity from 9 p.m. until 10 p.m when people might be relaxing on social media at the end of the day.
-The Tweet levels then start to drop fairly  consistently until about 2 a.m., where they bottom out until about 6 a.m..
+There's then a larger spike in activity from 9 p.m. until 10 p.m. when people might be relaxing on social media at the end of the day.
+The Tweet levels then start to drop fairly  consistently until about 2 a.m., where they bottom out until about 6 a.m.
 The activity levels matching an average Irish person's day so closely also imply there's little foreign influence in the data.
 If the Tweet peak was at 4 a.m., that would be unexpected and probably a sign of something going wrong, as the activity would likely be coming from another part of the world that was mostly awake at that time.
 The lack of surprising results can be considered a good sign that our data is likely valid.

 ![avg_tweet_count_by_day_of_week](images/avg_tweet_count_by_day_of_week.png)
 #### Figure X: The median number of Tweets per day of the week.